apache/pulsar-client-go/.github/PULL_REQUEST_TEMPLATE.md

 PR in forked repository: <!-- ENTER URL HERE -->

 <!--
-After opening this PR, the build in apache/pulsar-client-go will fail and instructions will be provided for opening a PR in the PR author's forked repository.

 apache/pulsar-client-go pull requests should be first tested in your own fork since the apache/pulsar-client-go CI based on GitHub Actions has constrained resources and quota.
 GitHub Actions provides separate quota for pull requests that are executed in